m-weigand/Debye_Decomposition_Tools/Readme.txt

 Overview
 --------

-The software package is written in pure Python, and distributed in two parts (with corresponding subdirectories):
+The software package is written in pure Python, and distributed in two Python packages (in corresponding subdirectories):

     - 'geccoinv': A (more or less) generic N-dimensional inversion framework
     - 'dd_interfaces': Implemntation of the various Debye decomposition